makersinstitute/android-academy/instructions/w10d1b - EartQuake Report Part 2.md

     }
     ```

-7. update DownloadTaskEartQuake so as to have a string parameter for url to get data from usgs and add onPreexecute method that contains a function to delete data
+7. Update DownloadTaskEartQuake so as to have a string parameter for url to get data from usgs and add onPreexecute method that contains a function to delete data
     ```
      private class DownloadTaskEartQuake extends AsyncTask<String,Void,ArrayList<EarthQuake>>{